 Nintendo Co. set pre-Holiday release dates for the Wii U, the world’s first new home console since 2006, betting a broader offering of games, movies and TV shows will help it revive sales.

 The Wii U will start selling Nov.
 18 for $300 and up in the U.S., with new titles ranging from “Super Mario” and “Skylanders” for kids to more traditional shooting games like “Call of Duty.”
 The console will also offer a free television service starting in the U.S. and Canada, company officials said today at an event in New York.
 Sales start in December in Japan.

-Nintendo is beefing up the entertainment features of its console while also responding to growing competition from games played online and on smartphones from players including Apple Inc. (AAPL), which will begin selling the iPhone 5 next week.
+Nintendo is beefing up the entertainment features of its console while also responding to growing competition from games played online and on smartphones from players including Apple Inc. (AAPL:US), which will begin selling the iPhone 5 next week.
 New titles made specifically for the Wii U will highlight its unique tablet-like controller.

 “It’s the next advance in gaming,” said Reggie Fils-Aime, Nintendo’s U.S. president.
 “It’s how you will play next.”